NKID00/ag32-hal/README.md

 ## License

-Distributed under GPL-3.0-or-later, except for the file svd/AltaRiscv.svd borrowed from official SDK.
+Distributed under GPL-3.0-or-later, except for the file svd/AltaRiscv.svd borrowed from official SDK (but I do suspect that their SDK is violating GPL by redistributing free software without including license information).

 <sub>
 Copyright (C) 2025 NKID00 <br>